drscream/nic-cz-dns-crawler/README.md

   - MX
   - DNSSEC validation
   - nameservers:
-    - annotated with GeoIP (for each server IP)
+    - each server IP annotated with GeoIP
-    - HOSTNAME.BIND, VERSION.BIND, AUTHORS.BIND (also for all IPs)
+    - HOSTNAME.BIND, VERSION.BIND, AUTHORS.BIND and fortune (also for all IPs)
+  - users can add custom additional RRs in the config file
 - E-mail (for every server from MX):
   - SMTP server banners
   - TLSA records